 I didn't get the money.
-When my bishop wrote a letter to the Minister of Health, the minister shared it with Dr. Elizabeth Madraa, who was in charge of the Uganda AIDS control program/Ministry of Health.
+When my bishop wrote a letter to the minister of health, the minister shared it with Dr. Elizabeth Madraa, who was in charge of the Uganda AIDS control program/Ministry of Health.
 Dr. Madraa shared it with an American citizen, who was married to someone here, William Pike.

 Yes, Cathy Watson.
 She shared it with her friends in California, and they began sending medicine.
 That lady was amazing.

 You see that hall?
-It's called The Lims and Lisa Carver Hall.
+It's called the Lims and Lisa Carver Hall.
 It's named after the lady who sent me the medicines and another Good Samaritan from Singapore who augmented the supplies through additional financial contributions.
 It's a wonderful story.
-When Lisa Carver got the letter telling her of my status, she would go to American homes where she knew there were people on treatment, and would ask, “Are there medicines you are no longer taking because you have gone on a better regimen?”
-She would then collect them and package them according to what they were - Combivir, Crixivan, Stocrin or whatever.
+When Lisa Carver got the letter telling her of my status, she would go to American homes where she knew there were people on treatment and would ask, “Are there medicines you are no longer taking because you have gone on a better regimen?”
+She would then collect them and package them according to what they were—Combivir, Crixivan, Stocrin, or whatever.
 And then, she would ask and say, “Which medicine should Rev. Gideon start with?”
-I was not a Canon then, I was just Rev. Gideon.
+I was not a canon then, I was just Rev. Gideon.
 Then the doctors gave her the medicine prescriptions.
 I started with Combivir and Crixivan.
 And she began sending the medicine.
 She was in San Francisco.

 How is your health now?

 Very steady.
 You wouldn't compare my strength now with the strength I had then.
 I feel great.
 I do a lot of things that I couldn't do in 1998.
 In 1998 I started treatment, and by 2000 my CD- 4 count had come back and the viral load reduced considerably.
 By 2002 my viral load had become undetectable, as it is now.
-Last month I took a CD-4 count and it was 736.
+Last month I took a CD-4 count, and it was 736.

 Is that a normal reading?

 Way above normal.
 The average is 400.
 So, you can say I'm really doing well, very well, on ARV medicine.
 My immune system is also strong.
 Before I took ARVs, every three months I would be admitted to the hospital.
 I would be attacked by any opportunistic infection you can think about.
-Around 2000, I was invited to speak at the U.N., but I fell sick and couldn't give my address.
+Around 2000, I was invited to speak at the UN, but I fell sick and couldn't give my address.
 But now, I can travel 17 hours of flight, speak, and come back very strong.
 Sometimes I hear people of faith say they don't see miracles.
 But maybe they don't have the eyes to see the miracles, because ARVs are real miracles in HIV and AIDS treatment.

 Can you talk about stigma and its importance to your message?

 Stigma has been central to my ministry.
-You see, where AIDS care and treatment are concerned & I'm not a doctor.
-For scientific research for prevention & I'm not a scientist.
-Where my ministry lies is to work for the defeat of HIV and AIDS related stigma, shame, denial, discrimination, inaction and mis-action.
+You see, where AIDS care and treatment are concerned—I'm not a doctor.
+For scientific research for prevention—I'm not a scientist.
+Where my ministry lies is to work for the defeat of HIV and AIDS related stigma, shame, denial, discrimination, inaction, and mis-action.
 Millions of people who are HIV positive are not understood.
 We are not valued and not appreciated.
 We are dismissed as moral deficits.
 And that doesn't stop with us people with HIV.
 It goes on and the stigma attaches itself on our families, on our communities, and then it attaches itself to our nations and continents.
 Stigma is a spiral.

 I was attending a workshop in Washington, D.C., and the organizers put us into discussion groups.
 We were discussing, “Why is there a lot of TB, malaria, and AIDS in Africa?”
 One group said, “One reason is because Africans don't know how to pray.”
-I was in another conference where some people said, “These Africans, they don't behave themselves, they are screwing themselves to death.”
+I was in another conference where some people said, “These Africans, they don't behave themselves; they are screwing themselves to death.”
 The stigma is not only with the person living with HIV.
 There was a time when you would say I am from Uganda, and some countries would hesitate to give a travel visa into their country.
-The result of all this stigma is that 70-90 % of all people who are HIV positive still do not know they are HIV positive.
+The result of all this stigma is that 70 to 90 percent of all people who are HIV positive still do not know they are HIV positive.
 Many of those who know their HIV status as positive still fear to disclose.
 And many of those who dare to disclose do it too late for both HIV and AIDS prevention and management.